 First-Ever Tropical Storm Watch Issued For California

-The National Hurricane Center has issued its first-ever tropical storm watch for as churns off Mexico's Pacific coast.
+The National Hurricane Center has issued its first-ever tropical storm watch for California as Hurricane Hilary churns off Mexico’s Pacific coast.
 The category four storm is forecasted to weaken significantly as it enters more temperate waters.
 Computer models predict landfall Sunday night near Tijuana with torrential rains and sustained winds at or near hurricane force.
 As of Friday afternoon, the tropical storm watch extends from Baja, California, through San Diego and most of Orange County.

 While hurricanes can form in both the Atlantic and Pacific Oceans, the Central Pacific Basin is less conducive to frequent hurricane formation than the waters of the Caribbean or around the Cape Verde islands off Africa.
 The tendency for cooler ocean waters and high-pressure conditions caused by the prevailing atmospheric circulation in the Central and Eastern Pacific make for less favorable conditions for tropical storms.